Authors

 Career

-In 2012, he signed with Mone Management as a model and has claimed to be the first male plus-size model in the world.
+In 2012, he signed with Mone Management as a model and has claimed to be the world’s first male plus-size model.
 While he wasn’t destined to become the next Kylie Jenner, The Fat Jewish was quickly making a name for himself online.

 Building His Empire

-The Fat Jewish went viral on Instagram after he posted a video of himself leading a spin class for homeless people using Citi Bikes.
+The Fat Jewish went viral on Instagram after posting a video of himself leading a spin class for homeless people on Citi Bikes.
 Soon after, his account was suspended for inappropriate content, and to combat it, he held a protest outside the site’s New York offices.
 The same year, he sold a show to Amazon parodying hipster culture in Brooklyn, though it went unproduced.

-In 2014, he signed with Comedy Central to create a scripted series based on his life and appeared in TakePart Live.
-In 2015, he launched Swish Beverages with White Girl Rosé, which was followed by a line of sparkling canned wines.
+In 2014, he signed with Comedy Central to create a scripted series based on his life and appeared on TakePart Live.
+In 2015, he launched Swish Beverages with White Girl Rosé, followed by a line of canned sparkling wines.
 At the same time, he became the spokesperson for Seamless and starred in a Bud Light commercial during Super Bowl XLIX.

 In addition, he debuted his fashion collection and published his first book of short essays and pictures, Money, Pizza, Respect.
 While it wasn’t one of the best-selling books of all time, it ended up being a big seller for Ostrovsky, and it definitely bolstered his net worth.